DAS-RCN/RCN_DASformat/README.md

 Generally, the idea is to make live easy for the analyst.
 Conversions are prone to error, and only the original data provider knows the correct way to do this
 * data matrix (nsmpl/nchn) vs (nchn/nsmpl): depending on your programming language, either on is closer to the native matrix storage format for fastest way of processing (please open an "issue" if wrong)
 * Strain/strain-rate is prefered to radians, as the former are units geophysists are used to.
 Please comment in the "Issues" section here about your thoughts on units. maybe nano-strain(rate) would be a more natural unit to use?
 Can we get away with float16?
-* dt vs fsamp is a choice of taste and here dt was selected for no particular reason
+* dt vs fsamp is a choice of taste and here "fsamp" was selected as high sampling rates can shown as non-fractional value
 * lat/long vs distance & dx: dx is the optical sensor spacing.
 This is actually of little use to a geophysicist.
 We are interested in actual sensor location.
 Imagine the case where you have a fibre loop of 50m in a cabinet somewhere (typical road monitoring example).
 Shared public data must(!!) be geo-calibrated.
 Users have no way to do tap tests.
 It is the data-providers responsibility to do that for the end-user.
 (At least for the global month, then the community can decide that this approach had it’s flaws…)
 * elevation vs depth: This is also question of taste, and was decided on the IRIS seimometer convention of positive values are up.
 * metric vs imperial units: Let's stick to the science convention most of the world is using